-Please note: Once you purchase a package we will be in touch within two business days to inform you who will be working with you and when to expect your completed list.
-We try to keep the turnaround for an agent/publisher research job to about two weeks from purchase of a package, however, this will ultimately depend on the client load and will be determined on a case-by-case basis.
+Please note: Once you purchase a package we try to keep the turnaround for an agent/publisher research job to about two weeks, however, this will ultimately depend on the client load and will be determined on a case-by-case basis.

 Here's an example of an agent research report.
 This is an abridged version.
 In a full version, 20 agents would be listed.
 You can see both parts of this report by clicking on their respective buttons below:

 - offer opinions about book project ideas

 - write or critique submission materials

 - guarantee that anyone on the list will accept your book proposal

 - targeted research in industry databases to find you the agents or publishers that fit your specific book project

 - provide a list of 20 agents and/or publishers to whom it makes sense for you to submit your work for consideration